yhkdev/Industry_Portfolio_Analysis/README.md

    a.
 Get EA, TTWO, ATVI
    b.
 Clean - date as index. col of tickers. rows of closing price per col.
    c.
 Stat Analysis - daily_return, cum_return, daily_std, annualized_std, annualized_sharpe, etc.

+2. All portfolio stock analysis

+   a.
+Get all other stocks for other industries listed above

+   b.
+Group stocks into it's own industry portfolios

+   b.
+Stat Analysis - Same as checkpoint 1, but for portfolios, not individual stocks

-2. Select individual industries stock analysis
+3. Select individual industries stock analysis

-3. Relation - Between Industries
+4. Relation - Between Industries

-4. Relation - Between stocks in entire portfolio
+5. Relation - Between stocks in entire portfolio

 #### Other considerations: Economics